GamerFlix/foundryvtt-api-guide/macro_guide.md

 ## Embedded Documents
 Now you might say that's cool and all but I want to update an Item on the Actor not in the sidebar!
 This brings us to our next topic: embedded Documents.
 As mentioned at the start nearly everything you will modify is a Document and moving an Item from the sidebar onto an Actor creates a new Item embedded in the Actor.
 So now we have Documents(Items) inside a Document(Actor) ergo an Embedded Document.
 Since the Item we want isn't in the sidebar we won't find it in `game.items` but we will find it in the `items` property of our actor.
-So to make changes to a specific Item on a specific Actor we would first need to get the Actor then get the Item on the Actor then construct our update object and lastly call the update like before.
+So to make changes to a specific Item on a specific Actor we would first need to get the Actor then get the Item on the Actor then construct our update Object and lastly call the update like before.
 So effectively we are just going one layer deeper than before which in practice looks like this, though this time the Dagger is embedded in Steve and not in the sidebar!

 ```js
 let wantedActor=game.actors.getName("Steve") // Get the actor from our sidebar actors